Head To the Farm at Belly Acres in Overton Square

 I chose the Southern Gentleman burger and fries.
 My friend Clare went with the crab cakes.
 We had a couple beers while we waited, but I can’t tell you much about beer selection or prices yet.
 They have some beer now, and will have wine later.

 After a very reasonable amount of time – especially for a soft opening – it was burger time.
 The Southern Gentleman met expectations: a thick sweet potato slice roasted just right, pickled greens (not super pickle-y, but I’m ok with that), maple ketchup (!!), thick slices of bacon, and a juicy, medium-well beef patty.
+(Pictured at the top of this post.)

 It was a tiny bit difficult to eat due to size and number of toppings, but that’s par for the course with new Memphis burgers these days.
 I enjoyed the combination of flavors and textures, and the maple ketchup took it to the next level, from “very good, would recommend” up to “very good, would order again”.